All Products

 FAQ

-How do I change the data type of a column from VARCHAR to LONGTEXT?
+How do I change a VARCHAR column to LONGTEXT?

-AnalyticDB for MySQL supports strings of the VARCHAR and BINARY types.
-The VARCHAR type corresponds to the CHAR, VARCHAR, TEXT, MEDIUMTEXT, and LONGTEXT types in MySQL.
-You do not need to change the data type of a column from VARCHAR to LONGTEXT.
+AnalyticDB for MySQL supports the varchar and binary string types.
+The varchar type in AnalyticDB for MySQL corresponds to the char, varchar, text, mediumtext, and longtext types in MySQL.
+Therefore, you do not need to change a VARCHAR column to LONGTEXT.

-After I add an auto-increment column to an existing table that contains data, does the system automatically populate the column for historical data?
+If I add an auto-increment column to an existing table with data, will the column be auto-filled for the historical data?

-No. After you add an auto-increment column to an existing table that contains data, the system automatically populates the column only for newly inserted data.
-If you want the system to automatically populate the column for historical data, you must create a table that contains the auto-increment column and migrate data from the existing table to the new table.
+No, it will not.
+When you add an auto-increment column to an existing table that already contains data, only newly written data will have auto-incremented values.
+To populate the auto-increment column for historical data, you must create a new table that includes the auto-increment column and then migrate the data to the new table.

-Can I change the distribution key or partition key of a table?
+Can I change the distribution key or partition key?

-1. Create a temporary table named order_auto_opt_v1 and set the distribution key to customer_id.
+1. Create a temporary table named `order_auto_opt_v1` with `customer_id` as the distribution key.

 CREATE TABLE order_auto_opt_v1 (